 Fariba Madani was born and raised in northern Iran, the second to youngest of five sisters.
 An athletic youth, Ms. Madani had her first bike at the age of 7, and was the only girl in her neighborhood who rode a bike!
 While the other girls were playing dolls, she was playing soccer with the boys until her parents finally convinced her to stop.
 She then began playing volleyball and then competitive handball in high school, until Iran’s Islamic revolution put an end to competitive athletics for her.

-As a U.S. representative to the referee committee, Sensei Madani needs to be present at all national championships, which entails a great deal of travel and patience.
-Currently a forth degree black belt, Sensei Madani practices every day, and sometimes twice a day.
+As a U.S. representative to the referee committee, Shihan Madani needs to be present at all national championships, which entails a great deal of travel and patience.
+Currently a sixth degree black belt, Shihan Madani practices every day, and sometimes twice a day.
 She feels a great deal of pride in the accomplishments of her students and the joy of their parents.